-Senior leaders have responsibility for embedding equality objectives in plans and strategies.
-School leadership is responsible for ensuring that fair employment decisions are made including:
+Headteachers/Principals and managers have responsibility for embedding equality objectives in plans and strategies.
+School/Academy leadership is responsible for ensuring that fair employment decisions are made including:

-- promoting a representative workforce, for example; fair recruitment, career development, pay, training, promotion and welfare of staff to ensure that the Federation's workforce, as far as reasonable, reflects the make-up of the local population and the school community. - ensuring staff are competent in equality and diversity, through regular one-to-one meetings, supervision and appraisals. - challenging unfairness, and acting promptly and fairly in any instances of actual or alleged discrimination, harassment, or victimisation, in areas for which they are responsible; - consulting and engaging with all employees on key employment related decisions, such as restructures or changes to work practices. - supporting staff with disabilities, as far as reasonable, by putting in place reasonable adjustments, to overcome barriers they may experience during their employment with our schools.
+- promoting a representative workforce, for example; fair recruitment, career development, pay, training, promotion and welfare of staff to ensure that the workforce, as far as reasonable, reflects the make up of the local population. - ensuring staff are competent in equality and diversity, through regular one-to-one meetings, supervision and appraisals. - challenging unfairness, and acting promptly and fairly in any instances of actual or alleged discrimination, harassment, or victimisation, in areas for which they are responsible; - consulting employees from all protected characteristics on key employment related decisions, such as restructures or changes to work practices. - supporting staff with disabilities, as far as reasonable, by putting in place reasonable adjustments, to overcome barriers they may experience during their employment with the school/academy.